Writing a lambda calculus interpeter in a new language and an old language

 We'll implement a function to substitute a variable inside an expression.
 We'll use this subst function to implement beta reduction, and lastly we'll provide a method that reduces terms until no further reduction can happen (or until we're stuck).

 Care must be ensured in the subst function to avoid variables captured by lambda abstractions.
+Free variables shouldn't become captured variables after a substitution!

 This is quite fun and in the implementation we'll have to ponder deeply about how programming languages in general implement "evaluation".